Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_joey.md

 * Jordan's Feedback (4/14)
 	* Really interesting project, I like how you can see real world political changes reflected in the data.
 	* I read Anthony's feedback and it seems like you misinterpereted what he was saying.
 I think he meant that a tweet being in all caps could be a variable of its own.
 I'd assume that all caps means a message has a higher polarity in one direction or another, and you could be missing out on that information.
 	* Textblob seems like a very usefull library, I'll have to check it out

+* Juan's Feedback (4/15)
+	* Your procedure was informed by your research questions and the overall goal of the project.
+It was easy to follow the steps of your code and you did a great job manipulating the data frame object.
+The classifier was a nice addition as well, I was surprised by the accuracy too!
+I guess there are some very informative features.
+	* All of your data files are too big to be seen directly in the GitHub interface.
+You could consider adding a small sample that readers don't need to download (or view raw).
+If you continue working on this later, I agree considering caps themselves as a feature could be informative.
+	* I was unfamiliar with TextBlob, it looks like a really useful library for those doing sentiment analysis.